VILENS - Tightly Fused Multi-Sensor Odometry

 VILENS is entirely ROS-based, uses GTSAM as a back end optimiser and achieves results equivalent to VINS-Mono and OKVIS on the EUROC datasets as well as LOAM on relevant LIDAR datasets.
 Our front-end uses consumer grade cameras (RealSense D435i, T265) or a 3D LIDAR (Velodyne or Ouster) or a combination of both.
 If you are interested in using VILENS on your robot please contact the authors.

-- D. Wisth, M. Camurri, S. Das and M. Fallon, “Unified Multi-Modal Landmark Tracking for Tightly Coupled Lidar-Visual-Inertial Odometry”, in arXiv, 2020.
+- D. Wisth, M. Camurri, S. Das and M. Fallon, “Unified Multi-Modal Landmark Tracking for Tightly Coupled Lidar-Visual-Inertial Odometry”, in IEEE Robotics and Automation Letters, 2021.

 ICRA 2020: Preintegrated Velocity Bias Estimation to Overcome Contact Nonlinearities in Legged Robot Odometry